c-pedersen/flowtube/README.md

 A Python package for transport and diffusion calculations in cylindrical flow reactors using the KPS method published in Knopf et al., Anal.
 Chem., 2015.
-The package is currently designed for coated wall reactor (CWR) analysis with plans to support aerosol flow reactors in future versions.
+The package is currently designed for coated wall reactor (CWR) and boat reactor analysis with plans to support aerosol flow reactors in future versions.

 Author: Corey Pedersen